1. Development Management Committee

 Whether an application is classified under the legislation as a major, minor or other will be noted on the agenda for the meeting.

 An officer will only contact those whose request to speak has been successful.
 Speakers will be registered on a first come, first served basis.
-The contact details of registered speakers, unless advised otherwise, will be posted on the website to allow others, who may have wished to speak, to contact them.
+The contact details of registered speakers will be posted on the website to allow others, who may have wished to speak, to contact them.
+If you do not agree to being contacted only the name will be published.
 These details will only be retained on the website until an agenda for the next committee meeting is published (roughly one month).

 The day before the meeting a revised running order for the applications being considered by the Committee will posted on the website.
 Applications with registered speakers will be taken first.